-Please always apply for your China visa at least a month or two before your departure date in order to provide enough time for processing.
+Please always apply for your China visa at least a month or two before your departure date to provide enough time for processing.

 NOTE: Check your eligibility before beginning the application process for the Visa.
-Hongkong and Macau are two separate administrative zones, so they have separate visa application and perhaps different requirements.
+Hongkong and Macau are two separate administrative zones, so they have separate visa applications and perhaps different requirements.

 Finding the Visa form online is the easiest way to access it.
 The forms are available HERE.

 2. Now, there are various options in obtaining a Chinese Visa.
 You should choose a visa category to apply for.
 These options simply signify the reason for your travel to China.